felix-rojas/tc2005b-felix/Apuntes/MySQL.md

 ## Recommendations

-Make versions of your database scripts
+* Make versions of your database scripts
-Do *not* save images.
+* Do *not* save images.
 Databases grow exponentially.
-Save the images in another server or in an image.
+* Save the images in another server or in an image.
-Save the url as VARCHAR so you can just extract it.
+* Save the url as VARCHAR so you can just extract it.
+* Create a root user that modifies structure
+* Create a root user that connects with our system that manipulates data
+*

 ### Ways to save FK's